Upper Street (group)

 Upper Street were a UK boy band formed in 2006 from the MTV-produced reality television series Totally Boyband.
-The members of the band were all ex-members of other groups.
+The members of the group were all ex-members of other groups.
 They were Dane Bowers of Another Level, Jimmy Constable of 911, Bradley McIntosh of S Club 7, and Danny Wood of New Kids on the Block.
 Lee Latchford-Evans of Steps was also originally in the line-up, but left due to conflict within the group.
 Their only single, "The One" was released in the United Kingdom on 23 October 2006 by Concept Records.

-Despite the band's confidence that it would place in the top 10, the single entered the charts on 29 October 2006, at number 35.
-Teletext's Planet Sound reported on 6 November 2006, that the band had split up after confrontation with their record company.
+Despite the group's confidence that it would place in the top 10, the single entered the charts on 29 October 2006, at number 35.
+Teletext's Planet Sound reported on 6 November 2006, that the group had split up after confrontation with their record company.